rust-lang/rfcs/text/0000-fragment-specifiers-for-generic-arguments.md

 * `:generic_bounds`: Bounds on a generic parameter (e.g. `'lifetime + SomeTrait`
   on a type or `usize` on a const parameter).
 * `:generic_default`: A default value for a generic type or lifetime
+* `:where_clause`: A where clause providing constraints on generic parameters

-These four parameters are designed to make it easier to write declarative macros that take in generic arguments (e.g. to use with a type or function), and then use them to be generic on e.g. type definitions or `impl` blocks.
+These five parameters are designed to make it easier to write declarative macros that take in generic arguments (e.g. to use with a type or function), and then use them to be generic on e.g. type definitions or `impl` blocks.